 |Math Test||Code||Minimum Score||*New Minumum*|

 |Old MMC Math (sum of 2 scores)||Math Placement plus Algebra placement (Ignore Algebra II score)||Total of 46||44|

 |MMC Accuplacer||Quant.
 Reasoning, Algebra, Stats||263||250|

 Students need to meet at least one of the minimum scores.
-If you do not and would still like to place out of MATH 109, you may take MMC’s Accuplacer and Placement Testing exam administered by the Center for Academic Support and Tutoring.
-Students can request to take the math placement test by emailing Ryan Cunningham.
+If you do not and would still like to place out of MATH 109, please follow the instructions on the Math Placement Exam page here.